 1990’s Total Recall, loosely based on a short story by Philip K. Dick, tells the story of a construction worker who, in essence, takes a holiday from himself: visiting a neuro-tech firm that promises to implant exciting fake memories in his brain, in which the protagonist sees himself as a spy visiting Mars.
 For our money, the results are one of the best movies in the Arnold Schwarzenegger back catalog.

 While the idea of false memories is different from virtual worlds, there’s no doubt that a compelling use-case for the metaverse will be to allow people to lead alternate, parallel existences in massively scaled virtual worlds populated by large numbers of other people.
 We already see some version of this with MMORPGs and high-grossing games like GTA V in the real world.
-But this is only going to grow further in the metaverse – especially when you start factoring in widespread VR and the ability to earn a living for yourself inside virtual realms.
+But this is only going to grow further in the

 It’s not a coincidence that some metaverse pioneers namecheck Total Recall as a source of inspiration in interviews.